NoxUltima/eliph/readme.md

 This language is but a **concept**.
 The Standard Library and Compiler and everything else will be released soon (perhaps a few years from now).
 I need time to work on it and get my college and uni settled.
 I wrote this document a few months ago.

-# Eliph
+# Nyx

-**Eliph** is the language for folks who don't necessarily love JavaScript, but who still acknowledge its importance in the ecosystem.
-It embraces the full feature set of JavaScript, and also extends it with new and improved features, so to improve the readability and brevity of traditional JavaScript code.
+**Nyx** is the language for folks who don't necessarily love JavaScript but who still acknowledge its importance in the ecosystem.
+It fully embraces the evolving JavaScript language, extending it with new and exciting features that enhance the readability and conciseness of traditional JavaScript.

-It compiles to the highest quality of clean, readable and performant JS, directly runnable in browsers and Node.
-This means you can pick up Eliph and access the vast JS ecosystem and tooling as if you've known it for a long time!
+Nyx compiles to clean, readable and performant JS, which you can run both in the browsers and Node.
+This means you can pick up Nyx and access the vast JS ecosystem and tooling as if you've known it for a long time!
+If you have an existing JavaScript or TypeScript codebase, Nyx code can be slipped in any codebase almost unnoticed.

-If you have an existing TypeScript or ReScript codebase, Eliph code can be compiled to both of these languages allowing you to slip it in any codebase almost unnoticed.
-The output preserves the general code structure, as all of the extra features that go along with Eliph is declared at the bottom of the file.
-Types would be inserted and inferred whenever necessary.

 ```coffee
 query = select user.id from user